 Decide on texture: Do you want an ultra smooth or chunky consistency?

-For an ultra smooth applesauce, puree in a food processor or blender.
+For an ultra smooth applesauce, puree directly in the slow cooker using an immersion blender, or in a food processor or blender.

-I like it on the chunkier side, so I simply mash it to my liking with a fork or potato masher.
+I like slightly chunky applesauce, so I simply mash it to my liking with a fork or potato masher.

 Applesauce Recipe Presented in Glass Jar After Cooking in Slow Cooker

-Chill the applesauce completely in the fridge, which should take about 4 hours.
-Then it’s ready to enjoy!
+Chill your delicious homemade applesauce in the fridge, which should take about 4 hours.
+Then it’s ready to enjoy.

 FAQs and Expert Tips: